This post was originally published in 2021

 Three locations in Long Beach

-If you’ve never been to this place, I cannot recommend it enough.
-It’s so worth the drive from Central LA.
-Long Beach residents are so lucky to have this gem available whenever they’re in the mood for ice cream.
+If you’ve never been to Long Beach Creamery, I cannot recommend it enough.
+Long Beach residents are so lucky to have this gem available whenever the ice cream cravings kick in.

-All the ingredients used at Long Beach Creamery are organic and the ice cream is handmade.
-After having seen the lines every weekend whenever I went to Long Beach, I finally decided to try it out on a weekday.
-I was shocked.
-I was looking for something similar to McConnel’s Salted Caramel Chip ice cream, which is my favorite flavor in the world (or was).
-When I placed my order, I asked the guy if he was familiar with McConnells, he was and he recommended the closest flavor to McConnell’s salted caramel: the Burnt Caramel.
+At Long Beach Creamery, the ice cream is handmade with organic ingredients.
+After having seen the lines every weekend whenever I was in Long Beach, I finally bit the bullet.
+I was looking for something similar to McConnel’s Salted Caramel Chip ice cream, which was my favorite flavor for a while.
+When I placed my order, I asked the guy if he was familiar with McConnells.
+He was, and he recommended the closest flavor to McConnell’s salted caramel: the Burnt Caramel.
 I know this is a pretty bold statement, but dare I say that it was better than McConnels?!
 Flavorful is a big understatement here.
-Unlike McConnel’s, I didn’t really taste the milk in the ice cream, which is probably because Long Beach Creamery is organic and McConnell’s ice creams are not.
+Unlike McConnel’s, I didn’t really taste the milk in the ice cream, which is probably because Long Beach Creamery uses organic ingredients and McConnell’s does not.
 That Burnt Caramel ice cream was sinfully delicious.
-The texture was much creamier and more delicate than McConnell’s ice creams.
-They also have a few vegan flavors and they rotate flavors frequently.
+Long Beach Creamery extensive menu includes vegan options, as well as seasonal flavors.

 Yoga-Urt